Current Research

 Effects of long-term prescribed fire on soil carbon and microbial communities

-Co-PIs: Caitlin Hicks Pries and Rick Lankau and numerous collaborators.
+Co-PIs: Caitlin Hicks Pries and Rick Lankau and numerous fire-experiment collaborators.

 Funding: USDA NIFA AFRI

-How do mycorrhizal fungi affect soil organic matter?
+How do tree mycorrhizal associations affect soil organic matter?

 The mycorrhizal associations of forest trees drive soil carbon and nitrogen cycling.
 Forests dominated by ectomycorrhizal trees tend to have higher soil C:N and a higher proportion of particulate organic matter than those dominated by arbuscular mycorrhizal trees.
 However, the mechanisms behind these patterns are unclear.
 Across our forest sites in NH, IL, WI and GA, we find the expected patterns in soil organic matter only where forests are dominated by trees in the Pinaceae and Fagaceae, and the ectomycorrhizal fungal community is dominated by taxa with certain functional traits (ie, exploration type, melanin concentration and the potential to produce peroxidases).
 This work has been published in Ecology.
 We then conducted a theoretical modeling experiment, incorporating mycorrhizal processes into the Carbon, Organisms, Rhizosphere, and Protection in the Soil Environment (CORPSE) model.
 We found that ECM fungi suppress decomposition in temperate deciduous and boreal forests with relatively recalcitrant litter inputs, and with ECM fungi that produce oxidases and necromass-degrading enzymes.
 This work is published in Soil Biology and Biochemistry.